 Later that day we stopped by the visitor center for their raptors presentation.
 Behind the nature center there is a facility used to rehabilitate birds of prey that are injured in the local area.
 The ones that cannot be re-released are used for educational programs.
 We met a red tail hawk and a great horned owl.

 The highlight of our visit to the state park was trying out the extensive network of mountain biking trails.
-The trails are well marked according to difficulty.
+The miles of trails are well marked according to difficulty.
 We thought we might try the Blue Intermediate Level Trail, but quickly decided to stay on the Green Beginner Trail.
 The Green Trail passes over small rocks and tree roots; it also has hills of dirt created to make the ride just a bit more exciting.

 Hueston Woods is only an hour from Cincinnati!
 Check out Trekaroo’s Top 10 Things to Do in Cincinnati with Kids!